 This hypothesis was widely accepted by the scientific community.

-He became obsessed with this crater and saw much possibilities in it.
-If the size of meteorite would be comparable to the size of crater, here could lie 10,000,000 tons of iron – enough to make its finder one of the richest people in the world.
+He became obsessed with this crater and saw many possibilities in it.
+If the size of meteorite would be comparable to the size of the crater, here could lie 10,000,000 tons of iron – enough to make its finder one of the richest people in the world.

-It was also irritating for Barringer to see that scientists blindly disregard many proofs of meteorite impact and support the hypothesis of volcanic explosion without any direct proofs.
+It was also irritating for Barringer to see that scientists blindly disregard many proofs of meteorite impact and support the hypothesis of volcanic explosion without any direct proof.

-Barringer purchased the land (in beforehand managing to obtain the name of local post office – Meteor.
-This is the formal reason why the crater is oficially called Meteor Crater) and established “Standard Iron Company”.
+Barringer purchased the land (beforehand managing to obtain the name of the local post office – Meteor.
+This is the formal reason why the crater is officially called Meteor Crater) and established “Standard Iron Company”.

 There were made up to 419 m deep drills and Barringer spent most of his fortune and ran in debts.
-In 1929 he obtained proofs that large meteorites are vaporised during the impact event.
-Shortly afterwards he died of heart stroke.
+In 1929 he obtained proof that large meteorites are vaporized during the impact event.
+Shortly afterward he died of a heart stroke.

-Some discussions about the origin of this crater continued until the 1960s, when Eugene Merle Shoemaker added more proofs in favour of impact hypothesis and profoundly described the crater.
+Some discussions about the origin of this crater continued until the 1960s when Eugene Merle Shoemaker added more proof in favor of the impact hypothesis and profoundly described the crater.
 Here were discovered two rare forms of silica – coesite and stishovite, which are created by extreme overpressure.

-Crater is the property of Barringer family up to this day.
-This inhospitable, alien looking crater has served as a true oasis for the scientific research and popularization of science.
-There is built Meteor Crater Visitor Center on the north rim – it provides rich information about meteorites around the world, space and astronomy.
-Access to the bottom of crater though is limited to scientists.
+The crater is the property of the Barringer family up to this day.
+This inhospitable, alien-looking crater has served as a true oasis for the scientific research and popularization of science.
+There is built Meteor Crater Visitor Center on the north rim – it provides rich information about meteorites around the world, space, and astronomy.
+Access to the bottom of the crater though is limited to scientists.

 - The Barringer Meteorite Crater, official website.
 Acessed in the 31st December 2012.